 How Fit Do You Need To Be?

 You should be a reasonably fit person before doing this hike.
 For the last several years, I had focused on moving more and consistently hitting 10,000 steps per day (which is not always easy as someone who works from home).
-In the months leading up to this trip, I focused on eating healthier and losing weight.
+In the months leading up to this trip, I focused on eating healthier, losing weight, and hiking longer distances.
 I lost nearly 40 pounds between booking this trip and taking this trip.
 I feel confident in saying that I don’t think I would have made it had I done this hike before that lifestyle change.

 If it helps anyone else get motivated, the thing that finally kicked me into gear was reading a comment on a hiking post.
 I don’t recall the exact wording and I can no longer find the comment, but the gist was “You can wait until you get hiking to lose the weight, but if you lose the weight before you start, that’s twenty fewer pounds that you have to carry up the mountain”.